alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 We must do this too.

-##### Recommendation 3: Self-isolation orders should be monitored by surveillance.

 ## Part II - Treatment and prophylaxis

 ### Treatment

+##### Recommendation 4: TGA should approve a 2-track approvals process to allow safe medicines that have shown promise in studies to be used early by doctors.

 Australia and a number of other western nations have onerous approvals processes for new therapeutics, typically requiring them to proceed to large Phase III randomised trials.
 This process typically takes years.
 However, nations that have successfully managed Covid-19 have adopted empirical approaches to new therapeutics.
 China, South Korea, Senegal and many other nations adopted anti-viral treatments early in the pandemic.
 In some cases, Senegal for example, country-wide approaches based typically on Hydroxychloroquine were adopted.
 In others, such as South Korea and China, a range of treatments were recommended at the discretion of doctors.

 At this time there are many repurposed anti-viral drugs that show promise, including controversial ones like Hydroxychloroquine, Ivermectin, and less well-known ones such as Interferons.

-##### Recommendation 4: TGA should approve a 2-track approvals process to allow safe medicines that have shown promise in studies to be used early by doctors.

 ### Prophylaxis

+##### Recommendation 5: TGA should make safe drugs that have shown promise available to be used in health-care and other high-risk patients and the elderly.

 Some countries notably India have also approved therapeutics as chemoprophylaxis, namely Hydroxychloroquine and Ivermectin.
 Again, however, there a number of emerging options.

-##### Recommendation 5: TGA should make safe drugs that have shown promise available to be used in health-care and other high-risk patients and the elderly.

 ### Vitamin D supplementation

+##### Recommendation 6: The Australian government should initiate a campaign to educate and encourage Australians to use Vitamin D supplements.

 There is strong evidence that Vitamin D deficiency creates a significant risk factor for Covid-19 and may even be a driver or the main driver of the observed seasonality, of Covid-19 and other respiratory viruses.
 Anthony Fauci has made an informal recommendation to use Vitamin D supplements.
 Vitamin D deficiency may also be a side effect of social distancing, if Australians spend more time in their houses and indoors than they otherwise would have.

-##### Recommendation 6: The Australian government should initiate a campaign to educate and encourage Australians to use Vitamin D supplements.

 ## Part III - Containment fails